THE REVEALING OF THE SONS OF GOD

 As we have stated, the world is bound in futility and corruption because the Life of God, the Holy Spirit of God, was removed from the earth due to the sin of Adam and Eve.
 God has created the Church in order to provide a source of life for the saved members of mankind.

 Notice that the leaves of the Tree of Life, which is Christ and His Body, are for the healing of the nations, that is, of the nations of saved people living on the new earth (and perhaps on the present earth during the thousand-year Kingdom Age).

-In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.
+In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+The leaves of the tree were for the healing of the nations.
 (Revelation 22:2)